Lav Diaz

-Lavrente Indico Diaz (born December 30, 1958) is a Filipino independent filmmaker and former film critic.
-He is known as one of the key practitioners of the slow cinema genre, producing a diverse range of longest narrative films that explore social and political issues, minimalistic storytelling, long takes and cinematic form.
+Lavrente Indico Diaz (born December 30, 1958) is a Filipino filmmaker, actor, and former film critic.
+He is known as one of the key names of the slow cinema genre, directing a diverse range of long narrative films that explore social and political issues in Philippines, with minimalist storytelling and long takes.

-Diaz started making films in the late 1990s.
-His first international exposure was at the Hong Kong International Film Festival in 1999 with his directorial debut Serafin Geronimo: Ang Kriminal ng Baryo Concepcion (The Criminal of Barrio Concepcion).
-His first notable works are Batang West Side and Evolution of a Filipino Family, both of which feature the expanded timespan that has become part of his cinematic trademark.
-His work caught the media attention with the European film festival run of Norte, the End of History (2013), which was entered into the Un Certain Regard section of the 2013 Cannes Film Festival and received much critical acclaim.
+Diaz made his feature directorial debut with Serafin Geronimo: Ang Kriminal ng baryo Concepcion, released in 1998.
+Initially making low budget films within the Philippine studio system, he first came into prominence with Batang West Side (2001) and Evolution of a Filipino Family (2004), which both feature long running times that have become part of his cinematic trademark.
+His work garnered international acclaim with Norte, the End of History (2013), which was entered into the Un Certain Regard section of the 2013 Cannes Film Festival.

-Diaz is among one of the most critically acclaimed contemporary Filipino filmmakers, with his subsequent films have likewise received positive critical attention and many awards: From What Is Before won the Golden Leopard at the 2014 Locarno International Film Festival; A Lullaby to the Sorrowful Mystery won the Alfred Bauer Prize (Silver Bear) at the 66th Berlin International Film Festival; and The Woman Who Left won the Golden Lion at the 73rd Venice International Film Festival.
+Diaz received further accolades with From What Is Before (2014), A Lullaby to the Sorrowful Mystery (2016), and The Woman Who Left (2016).
 He is a recipient of 2018's FAMAS Lifetime Achievement Award and 2021's Natatanging Gawad Urian (Gawad Urian Lifetime Achievement Award).
+Diaz's latest film, Magellan (2025), was his second film to be submitted to the Academy of Motion Picture Arts and Sciences for the Academy Award for Best International Feature Film, after Norte, the End of History.